 Apollo Parkways Primary School is located in Greensborough, on Melbourne’s outer northern residential rim.
-The Northern Metropolitan TAFE, including Campus Pre-school, and the Diamond Valley Special Developmental School are situated opposite the school making the area a nexus of educational institutions.
+Melbourne Polytechnic, including Wallaby Pre-school, and the Diamond Valley Special Developmental School are situated opposite the school making the area a nexus of educational institutions.
 The Nillumbik Shire Offices and community sports and library facilities are within easy walking distance and provide students with opportunities to extend their learning beyond the school boundaries.

 The aim of all school programs is to provide a challenging and motivating learning environment that provides students with opportunities for participation and gaining a sense of achievement.
 Our school curriculum is broad, comprehensive and integrated, covering all core curriculum areas, as determined by departmental policy.
-Aspects of the curriculum are covered through classroom programming, whilst others are implemented by specialist subject teachers in: Performing Arts (music), Visual Arts, Library, Physical Education & Sport and LOTE (Italian).
-Additional assistance programs such as Reading Recovery and Corrective Reading, together with classroom literacy intervention opportunities are provided to those students with special needs.
+Aspects of the curriculum are covered through classroom programming, whilst others are implemented by specialist subject teachers in: Performing Arts (music), Visual Arts, Library, Physical Education & Sport and Languages (Italian).
+Additional assistance programs includes learning Support and classroom literacy intervention opportunities are provided to those students with special needs.
 An enrichment program, The Pegasus Program, is offered to highly capable and talented students.

-Our biennial whole school musical production is a highlight of The Arts program, with all children singing, dancing and performing in front of audiences of proud families and friends.
-Recent school productions have further showcased student talents as scriptwriters and choreographers, further broadening the opportunities afforded children at our school.
-Our junior and senior choirs together with the multi-instrumental group are regular performers at both school functions and community events.
+Our biennial whole school musical production is a highlight of The Performing Arts program, with all children singing, dancing and performing in front of audiences of proud families and friends.
+Recent school productions have further showcased student talents as actors and choreographers, further broadening the opportunities afforded children at our school.
+Our choir together with the school band are regular performers at both school functions and community events.

 Apollo Parkways Primary School has a very proud tradition of excellence and innovation with regard to information and communication technologies (ICT).
 In 1995 our school lead the way as one of the Education Department’s seven Navigator Schools.
 Since 2005 as part of the NAVCON consortium this role continues, demonstrating to other schools the possibilities for the fullest integration of ICT into all aspects of the school curriculum.
-The professional development provided to teachers; both locally and internationally, continues to confirm Apollo Parkways status as a leading edge educational institution.
+The professional development provided to teachers continues to confirm Apollo Parkways status as a leading edge educational institution.

 The staff’s desire for our school to be characterised by enthusiasm, hard work, success and pride has resulted in Apollo Parkways Primary School being considered a good place to work.
 The school has attracted, developed and retained an excellent staff.
 The school’s policy towards personal development, helping people to reach their full potential, is considered not only in connection to the students but also towards enhancing the talents of the staff responsible for educating these students.